-Cloud Signaling is a service to establish communication between Ajax systems and third-party monitoring software.
-Acting as a link between a hub and monitoring stations, Cloud Signaling converts the notifications received from the hub into event protocol supported by the Central Monitoring Station’s (CMS) software.
+Ajax Cloud Signaling is a service to establish communication between Ajax systems and third-party monitoring software.
+Acting as a link between a space and monitoring stations, Ajax Cloud Signaling converts the notifications received from the space into the event protocol supported by the Central Monitoring Station’s (CMS) software.

 The SIA DC-09 (SIA-DCS/ADM-CID) message can transmit additional information, such as web links, geographic coordinates, or other standardized data.
-The SIA DC-09 (SIA-DCS/ADM-CID) protocol can transfer photos from MotionCam/MotionCam Outdoor motion sensors and user coordinates to the monitoring station when the panic button is pressed in Ajax app.
+The SIA DC-09 (SIA-DCS/ADM-CID) protocol can transfer photos from MotionCam/MotionCam Outdoor detectors, as well as user coordinates to the monitoring station when the panic button is pressed in an Ajax app.

 |